CraigDT/markdown-cv/index.md

 **Technical Support Officer**

 Providing level 1-3 support and troubleshooting for software, hardware and network systems.
 Phone, email and desk side support for a diverse staff spread throughout Western Australia.
 Windows environment account management including Active Directory and Office 365/Exchange Online.
-Performing Windows 10 in place upgrades and new deployments using Microsoft Deployment Tools.
+Performing Windows deployments using Microsoft Deployment Tools.

 Monitoring and triaging user requests and system alerts in ticketing systems, incident tracking and management.

 Ensuring requests are correctly prioritised and actioned within agreed time frames.
 Maintaining a high standard of communication with end users and colleagues, providing appropriate and comprehensive information.

 *Key Achievements*
-* Completed backlog of laptop and PC imaging.
+* Completed backlog of laptop and PC imaging/Windows 10 upgrades.
 * Documentation and design for remote site backup solution upgrade.

 `Dec 2014 - Aug 2017`